jamesfowkes/Arduino-PCA9633/README.md

 This library was developed and tested on an esp32 with a PCA9633DP2 controller, but should work for every other board as well.

+## Installation

+### Arduino IDE

+#### Installation using the Library Manager (IDE 1.6.2 and later)
+In the Arduino IDE, simply click on:\
+`[Sketch] -> Include Library -> Manage Libraries`\
+or\
+`[Tools] -> Manage Libraries`\
+Then search for `NXP PCA9633` to locate the library and install it.

+#### Installation prior to IDE 1.6.2
+Because the Library Manager is not available on versions prior to 1.6.2, you would have to clone this repository or download the .zip file to install the library manually.
+This is strongly discouraged as it can lead to several problems.
+You should really do yourself a favour and update your Arduino IDE to the latest version and install the library using the Library Manager instead.

+For generic information about Arduino libraries and how to install them consult the Arduino Libraries page: https://www.arduino.cc/en/Guide/Libraries

+### Other platforms
+There isn't a sophisticated installation support for other platforms yet (which doesn't mean that the library won't work).
+As long as Arduino libraries are supported, simply clone this repository according to the platforms guidelines.

 ## API overview:
 ```cpp
     /**